susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 ```

 ### Start Over with New Repo
-1. Copy files to outside the repo
+1. Copy files to outside the repo.
-2. Delete the local repo
+2. Delete the local repo.
-3. Clone the repo into a new folder
+3. Clone the repo into a new folder.
-4. ManManually merge (cut/paste) the changes into the newly cloned repo
+4. Manually merge (cut/paste) the changes into the newly cloned repo.

 ## Lesson 37 Ignoring Files
-Tools take source files and create build files which are the final (published) product, i.e, source = .md files and build = html files.
+Some tools take source files and create build files which are the final (published) product, i.e, source = .md files and build = html files.

 You should only have source files in Git but you may have some files, like notes in a text files, that you want to store locally.